A Place to Belong. A Light to Guide.

 A Known Path, Newly Lit

-Inspired by decades of research and real-world impact, the shared living model is more than a home — it’s a place where adults with IDD are valued, empowered, and celebrated.
+Inspired by decades of research and real world impact, the shared living model and Bridge Supports offer individualized support where individuals with intellectual or developmental disabilities are valued, empowered, and celebrated.

 At Alora, our mission is to make support personal.
 We believe that every person deserves not just a place to live — but a place to be seen, supported, and truly at home.